top of page

 12 Days of Cybersecurity Cheer

-two phishing emails, a scam on my shopping spree, and a hacked IoT! đŸŽ”
+šŸŽµ On the first day to Christmas, my true love gave to me… two phishing emails, a scam on my shopping spree, and a hacked IoT! šŸŽµ

 Okay, maybe that’s not how the carol goes, but it’s definitely how cybercriminals are thinking this holiday season.
 While we’re busy decking the halls, they’re busy scheming new ways to steal data, money, and joy.